danionescu0/home-automation/README.md

 # Home automation project #

+This project will give you more controll over your house and you'll going to have fun building it.
+It's strong points are easy integration of very custom hardware which you can build yourself, and also keep the price down, and a very strong programming IFTTT interface that can be access in the web interface (no coding).

-Yet another home automation project.
-The main concern of the project is keeping price down and maximizing customizability, it's a DIY project for makers and hacker and it's based on a raspberry pi (or another linux compatible board), arduino boards IOT devices and other electronics.
+It's a DIY project for makers and hacker and it's based on a raspberry pi (or another linux compatible board), arduino boards IOT devices and other electronics.

 **Summary**

 * Feature list ?
-* Project review
+* Project overview
 * IFTTT
 * Screenshots
 * Component prices
-* Limitations
 * Technical overwiew
 * Further improvements